Depart your home country for your flight to Colombo.

 Fly Home

-Your driver will transfer you to Colombo airport for your flight back home.
+Sadly, it’s time to wave goodbye to the island.
+Your driver will drop you off at Colombo airport for your flight back home.

 Very highly regarded in Sri Lanka